nyfine99/mckelveyschofield/QUICK_START.md

 # Quick Start Guide

-Get this project running in under 5 minutes to see the electoral dynamics in action!
+Get this project running in just a few minutes, and see the electoral dynamics in action!

 ## Quick Start